Rudd-O/qubes-shared-folders/README.md

 I forgot to push the right annotated tag to the `diod` repository.

 ### Build and install the qube side of this software

+*Pro tip: if you want to skip the build, just install the following packages on your template qube from https://repo.rudd-o.com/ .
+Be aware that the packages are signed with a private key and, as such, you should verify their authenticity by other means.*

 For this, you'll have to build the packages twice.
 Once for your qubes' *template*, and once for the right Fedora version of your dom0 (Qubes OS